andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 The only wrinkle in performing the switch was the exclusive lock required for the `alter table alter column` DDL for very actively queried tables.
 That was solvable using a very short lock timeout and retrying a bunch of times until the fast DDL operation could run.

 Although this didn't benefit 100% of our tables, the gains for some tables after switching to `uuidv7()` have been significant enough that this has become the new default choice for uuid columns.
-This post also looked at average execution times, but we expect even better gains with inserts for the high tail latencies.

 Thanks to the Postgres core team for creating this new capability within Postgres, which made it easier to adopt for AWS RDS with limited extension support.